The 15 Free Open Source Ruby On Rails Applications

-Redmine is an open-source project management tool written in Ruby on Rails framework, which includes a Gantt chart, calendar, wiki, forums, multiple roles, and email notification.
-Redmine is Multi-Lingual support and runs with Multiple databases like MySQL, PostgreSQL or SQLite, etc..
+Redmine is an open-source project management tool written in Ruby on Rails framework, which includes a Gantt chart, calendar, wiki, forums, multiple roles, and email notification. offer Multi-Lingual support and runs with Multiple databases like MySQL, PostgreSQL or SQLite, etc.

 - Multiple projects support